 - Kernel versions supported by tamper protection are listed in the preceding table.
 Servers that use an unsupported kernel version cannot use tamper protection.
 Make sure that your server uses a supported kernel version.
 If the kernel version is not supported, you need to upgrade it to a supported version.
 Otherwise, you cannot add processes to the whitelist.

-- Before you upgrade the kernel, back up the asset data.
+- Before you upgrade the server kernel, back up your asset data.